SnowyMouse/invader/README.md

                                caught.
   -h --help                    Show this list of options.
   -i --info                    Show license and credits.
-  -I --internal                Do not modify references except for tags
-                               internal to the copied tags.
-This can only be used with -M copy
   -M --mode <mode>             Specify what to do with the file if it exists.
+                               If using move, then the tag is moved (the tag must exist on the filesystem) while also changing all references to the tag to the new path.
+If using no-move, then the tag is not moved (the tag does not have to exist on the filesystem) while also changing all references
+                               to the tag to the new path.
+If using copy, then the tag is copied (the tag must exist on the filesystem) and references to the tag are not changed except for other tags copied by this command.
 Can be: copy, move, no-move -r --recursive <f> <t>       Recursively move all tags in a directory.
 This will fail if a tag is present in both the old and new directories, it cannot be used with